bbartik/terraform-modules/README.md

 # What they do

-aws-tgw-tagged-subnets: creates subnets in a VPC and tags them with the value "attach_to_tgw:true"
+aws-tgw-tagged-subnets: creates one /28 subnet per AZ in a VPC and tags them with the value "attach_to_tgw:true" \
-aws-tgw-attachment: returns a list of subnet ids based on the above tag and uses them in the TGW attachment
+aws-tgw-attachment: returns a list of subnet ids based on the above tag and uses them in the TGW attachment \

 # Usage